triggerman722/openshift-apache2.4/README.md

 The misc/install.sh script installs:

 * Apache 2.4.3
-* PHP 5.4.7 (updated with zip, zlib and GD modules)

 It configures apache to have the diy folder as the document root.
-It also uses the php.ini-development from the php archive and moves it into the correct folder.

-The script does not remove the source files, so you can easily recompile Apache or PHP.
+The script does not remove the source files, so you can easily recompile Apache.
 Have a look at the shell script to see with which options both were compiled the first time.

 The misc/httpconf.py script takes the httpd.conf from misc/templates and